As 2 U.S. Troops Reported Dead In Afghanistan, Donald Trump Boasts On Twitter About ‘Great Reviews’ For SOTU

 Trump also lashed out at Joe Manchin, the conservative West Virginia Democratic Senator who had reportedly been considering breaking with his own party and voting to acquit Trump.
 But ultimately, Manchin joined all over Democrats by voting “guilty.”

-In his Twitter posts, Trump called Manchin’s vote “phony,” and derided the 72-year-old, two-term senator as “weak & pathetic.”
+In his Twitter posts, Trump called Manchin’s vote “phony” and derided the 72-year-old, two-term senator as “weak & pathetic.”

 In an earlier tweet, posted after the initial reports of the Afghanistan troop deaths, Trump touted the “great lineup on @FoxNews tonight.”